Masks are required indoors on campus and in the planetarium, regardless of vaccination status.

 Public Program Schedule

-All programs include live star and constellation identification.
+Programs include live star and constellation identification unless noted otherwise.

 Embed Section Subtitle

 The night sky changes with the seasons and so does our Skywatch program.
 This LIVE traditional star talk covers the current night sky, constellation lore, and current astronomical events.